 GE ended 2018 with cash of $35.5 billion, down 21% from the prior year.
 Operations provided $3.4 billion, and investments added $2.3 billion (principally because of divestments).
 Financing activities used $2.3 billion, mainly for dividends paid.

 General Electric is making sweeping changes to its business intended to correct years of cash burn – a trend top brass doesn't expect to reverse soon.
 The company is divesting its interest in less promising segments while streamlining other divisions.

-In February 2019 GE sold its Transportation segment to US rail equipment company Wabtec for $2.9 billion and about a quarter equity stake in Wabtec.
-The segment’s revenue had decreased from $5.9 billion in 2015 to $3.9 billion in 2018.
+In 2019 GE fielded offers from Starwood Capital Group and Apollo Global Management to purchase its aircraft finance unit PK AirFinance.
+That year GE sold its Transportation segment to US rail equipment company Wabtec for $2.9 billion and about a quarter equity stake in Wabtec.
+The segment's revenue had decreased from $5.9 billion in 2015 to $3.9 billion in 2018.
 Shortly thereafter the company sold off its Current business unit to American Industrial Partners.
 Current's portfolio includes LED and traditional lighting products as well as control sensors and software.

-GE also said that month that it would sell the BioPharma business housed under its Healthcare segment to medical tools and technology company Danaher for $21.4 billion.
-GE plans to use the deal’s proceeds to pay down its debts.
+GE also said in 2019 that it would sell the BioPharma business housed under its Healthcare segment to medical tools and technology company Danaher for $21.4 billion.
+GE plans to use the deal's proceeds to pay down its debts.